First the remainder from our resort:

 Sitting on the balcony one day I saw 3 birds flying towards us.
 By the time I realised what they were and ran to grab the camera they were just going past.
 No time for adjustments it was a point and hope job, so forgive the snatched view of this Magnificent Frigatebird.

 I didn't handle it, but it was clearly literally stiff with cold.
-As the sun came around it gradually thawed and showed signs of life, It was lucky - this was the last of the cold days, but many died during the cold snap.and then when I wandered away for a short time it was gone - who knows where.
+As the sun came around it gradually thawed and showed signs of life, It was lucky - this was the last of the cold days, but many died during the cold snap.

 But mainly it was birds - this little grey gnatcatcher near the osprey nest ............